rodmonic/DragonWoodAI/README.md

 After the model was created I needed to develop a rule based approach to selecting an attack.
 This is what I will eventually judge any AI's success or failure against.
 After trail and error the following algorithm was developed.

-1. Find all possible attacks and card combinations from a players current hand.
+1. Find all possible attacks and card combinations from a player's current hand.
-1. For each attack option work out the Expected Value of the number of dice for that attack.
+1. For each attack option, work out the Expected Value of the number of dice for that attack.
 This is the number of cards times by the Expected Value of the dice - 2.5.
 1. Add any modifiers from enhancements
 1. Take away the score on the card that is trying to be captured.
 1. Pick the options with the lowest positive score.